-POLICY ECN2 - BUSINESS PREMISES: The creation of small scale business accommodation on brown field and inset sites will be supported provided that it will not have an unacceptable impact on nearby residences; sufficient and acceptable, loading, delivery and despatch arrangements are made including staff and visitor parking; and that there is no adverse impact on the environment or visual amenity of the area.
+POLICY ECN2 - BUSINESS PREMISES: The creation of small scale business accommodation on brown field and inset sites will be supported provided that it will not have an unacceptable impact on nearby residences; sufficient and acceptable loading, delivery and despatch arrangements are made including staff and visitor parking; and that there is no adverse impact on the environment or visual amenity of the area.

-Change of use of business premises away from employment activity will be resisted unless an acceptable alternative use has been identified, including the redevelopment of the site or alteration of premises to accommodate appropriate housing provision.
+Change of use of business premises away from employment activity will be resisted except where there are permitted development rights including the redevelopment of the site or alteration of premises to accommodate appropriate development.